New European Commentary

 I was so senseless and ignorant; I was a brute beast before You-

 The LXX sounds very much like an allusion to Job in his final realization and resolution of 'the problem of evil': "But I was vile and knew not: I became brutish before thee" (cp.
 Job 40:4).
 Envying the wicked is indeed being senseless and ignorant, and David uses these terms elsewhere about those who shall be condemned (Ps.
 49:10; 92:6).
-The fact is, even those as spiritual as David can at times be totally unspiritual in their perspective, and like him need to take a grip and return to reality.
+The fact is, even those as spiritual as David or Asaph can at times be totally unspiritual in their perspective, and like him need to take a grip and return to reality.
 We surely have all known this.

 Psa 73:23